SpongePowered/Sponge/README.md

 __For [Eclipse]__
   1. Run `gradle setupDecompWorkspace --refresh-dependencies`
   2. Run `gradle eclipse`
-  3. Import Sponge as an existing project (File > Import > General)
+  3. Import SpongeCommon as an existing project (File > Import > General)
-  4. Select the root folder for Sponge and make sure `Search for nested projects` is enabled
+  4. Select the root folder for SpongeCommon and make sure `Search for nested projects` is enabled
-  5. Check Sponge when it finishes building and click **Finish**
+  5. Check SpongeCommon when it finishes building and click **Finish**

 __For [IntelliJ]__
   1. Run `gradle setupDecompWorkspace --refresh-dependencies`
   2. Make sure you have the Gradle plugin enabled (File > Settings > Plugins).
-  3. Click File > New > Project from Existing Sources > Gradle and select the root folder for Sponge.
+  3. Click File > New > Project from Existing Sources > Gradle and select the root folder for SpongeCommon.

 ## Contributing
 Are you a talented programmer looking to contribute some code?
 We'd love the help!